gizemyalcinn/gizemyalcinn.github.io/README.md

 This is a personal web page created by me to showcase educational background, interests, and career aspirations.
-It is designed using simple HTML and CSS to present the information in a clear and professional layout.
+It is designed using simple HTML to present the information in a clear and professional layout.

 About This Web Page